halented/men-backend-codebase/README.md

 })
 ```

-The function is atuomatically handed a few arguments: the request (`req`) information, and the response (`res`) information.
+The function is automatically handed a few arguments: the request (`req`) information, and the response (`res`) information.
+The request comes from your frontend (or Postman/Insomnia), and the response is what your backend should send in response.
 Each argument has some built-in functionality that we will make use of here.
-If you have made POST requests before, you should be familiar with the format.
+If you have made post requests before, you should be familiar with the format.
 Your frontend will make a request to your backend and send with it a `body` attribute which contains the information that is to be posted to the database.
 The `body` attribute should look something like this: `{ username: "Hal", email: "Halrulez@halgoogle.com", age: 247 }`.
 Using that information, we will make a new instance of our user model.

 ```javascript
 router.route('/new').post((req, res)=>{